benridane/piip/readme.txt

 1. Download the plugin ZIP file
 2. Upload to `/wp-content/plugins/piip` directory
-3. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu
 4. Go to Settings → PII Protection to configure

 = After Activation =

 1. Navigate to **Settings → PII Protection**
-2. Review the default settings (all PII types are masked by default)
+2. Enable/disable desired integrations (wpForo, BuddyPress, bbPress)
-3. Adjust which PII types to mask according to your needs
+3. Select which PII types to mask
+4. Configure consent phrases for opt-out feature
-4. Configure log retention period (default: 90 days)
+5. Configure log retention period (default: 90 days)
-5. Save settings
+6. Save settings
-6. Test with a form submission to verify masking is working
+7. Test with a post to verify masking is working
-7. Check **Tools → PII Masking Logs** to see masked entries

 == Frequently Asked Questions ==

-= Does this work with Contact Form 7? =
+= Does this work with wpForo? =

 Yes!
-PIIP has native integration with Contact Form 7 and will automatically mask PII in all CF7 form submissions.
+PIIP has native integration with wpForo and will automatically mask PII in forum topics, posts, and private messages.

-= Does this work with other form plugins? =
+= Does this work with BuddyPress? =

-Currently supported:
-- Contact Form 7
-- Snow Monkey Forms

-We plan to add support for Gravity Forms, WPForms, Ninja Forms, and more in future releases.
+Yes!
+PIIP supports BuddyPress activities, profile fields, private messages, group descriptions, and activity comments.

+= Can users opt out of masking? =

+Yes.
+If enabled, users can include consent phrases like "マスクを外すことに同意" or "I consent to unmasking" in their content to skip PII masking for that specific post.

 = Will this slow down my website? =

-No. PIIP adds minimal processing time (<20ms per form submission) which is imperceptible to users.
-All processing happens server-side after form submission.
+No. PIIP adds minimal processing time (<20ms per submission) which is imperceptible to users.
+All processing happens server-side after submission.

-= Can users bypass the masking by disabling JavaScript? =
+= Can users bypass the masking? =

 No. All masking happens on the server (PHP), so it cannot be bypassed by disabling JavaScript or using browser developer tools.